tieto-public-cloud/az-tf-monitoring/README.md

 - We should be able to deploy monitoring only for needed resource types
 - By default we use log workspace and query alerts types on that log workspace
 - We should be able to create custom alerts (even the metric ones for custom alerts should be possible)
-- Metric alerts should be able to be scoped and not expect to use all available subscriptions for deployment
+- Metric alerts are out of scope for now.

 ## Monitoring modules usage